Stakeholder Analysis & Mapping with Example & Template

 Stakeholder Analysis Template

 Below is a Stakeholder Analysis Template.
-It will easily help you to identify your stakeholders and categories them into different categorize and criteria.
+It will help you identify your stakeholders and group them by different categories and criteria.

 Download Stakeholder Analysis Template